wp-plugins/pixelating-image-slideshow-gallery/readme.txt

 2. Now this plugin supports localization (or internationalization). i.e. option to translate into other languages.
 Plugin *.po file (pixelating-image.po) available in the languages folder.

+= 6.2 =
+1. Tested up to 3.9
+2. Added a little security feature.

 == Upgrade Notice ==

 = 1.0 =